Tastes like chicken

 Many meats have a taste similar to chicken.

 "Tastes like chicken" is a declaration occasionally used when trying to describe the flavor of an unusual food.
 The expression has been used so often in popular culture that it has become a cliché.
 As a result, the phrase is also sometimes used to provide incongruous humor, by being used to describe foods or situations where it has no real relevance.

-It has been used to describe several meats, mostly other poultry meats, but also some other meats, including alligator, crocodile, frog and snake.
+It has been earnestly used to describe several meats, mostly other poultry meats, but also some other meats, including alligator, crocodile, frog and snake.